top of page

 Nontuberculous mycobacteria (NTM)

-FNDR’s NTM program is focused on discovering small molecules with novel chemical scaffolds that are synergistic with standard of care, work on drug resistant NTMs and biofilms.
+Nontuberculous mycobacteria (NTMs) are ubiquitous environmental pathogens that cause opportunistic progressive lung damage and respiratory failures in individuals with immunodeficiency or with structural lung diseases.
+There is an urgent need for drugs that work against drug resistance NTMs. â€‹FNDR’s NTM program is focused on discovering small molecules with novel chemical scaffolds that are synergistic with standard of care, work on drug resistant NTMs and biofilms.
 Please click here to see FNDR's current research programs on nontuberculous mycobacterial infections.

-Serious Bacterial Infections
+Bacterial Infections

 Drug resistant bacterial infections are already a major public health concern, and the scenario is expected to worsen in the future.
 There is an urgent need to develop new treatments.
-FNDR’s serious bacterial infections program is focused on small molecule therapeutics that have novel chemical scaffolds, novel mechanism of action and that work on CDC and WHO priority pathogens.
+FNDR’s bacterial infections program is focused on small molecule therapeutics that have novel chemical scaffolds, novel mechanism of action and that work on CDC and WHO priority pathogens.
 Please click here to see FNDR's current research programs on serious bacterial infections.

-Serious Fungal Infections
+Fungal Infections

 Drug resistant fungal infections are already a major public health concern, and the scenario is expected to worsen in the future.
 There is an urgent need to develop new treatments.
-FNDR’s serious fungal infections program is focused on small molecule therapeutics that have novel chemical scaffolds, novel mechanism of action and that work on CDC and WHO priority pathogens.
+FNDR’s fungal infections program is focused on small molecule therapeutics that have novel chemical scaffolds, novel mechanism of action and that work on CDC and WHO priority pathogens.
 Please click here to see FNDR's current research programs on serious fungal infections.

 Viral Infections